tac382-20253/tac382-20253.github.io/inclass01.md

 ## Edit Your ReadMe file

-At the root of the InClass01 project, you should find a README.md file.
+At the root of the InClass01 (helloworld) project, you should find a README.md file.\
-Open this in any text editor, and update your name and email address.
+Open this in any text editor, and update your name and email address.\
 Save the file.

 ## Commit and Push

-Use your chosen git client to commit your changes.
+Use your chosen git client (github desktop) to commit your changes.\
 Push your changes up to the server.

 {: .note }
-If you do not push your work, we cannot see it.
+If you do not push your work, we cannot see it.\
-If we cannot see it, we cannot grade it, and we will be limited in how much advice we can offer.
+If we cannot see it, we cannot grade it, and we will be limited in how much advice we can offer.\
-Pushing your work saves everything as a backup.
+Pushing your work saves everything as a backup.\
 Commit and Push Often.

 ## Check It

 {: .test}
-Using your web browser, go to your repo on github.
+Using your web browser, go to your repo on github.\
-Click on your README.txt file.
+Click on your README.txt file.\
 You should see your name and email address.

 {: .warn}
-This is how we'll be grading this assignment.
+This is how we'll be grading this assignment.\
 If your name does not appear, you will not get full credit.